Please send questions and comments to email@example.com.

-In July 2017, the Massachusetts Board of Library Commissioners (MBLC) awarded a $12,085,184 Provisional Construction Grant to the Town of Weymouth for construction of a new main public library.
-This project will demolish the existing Tufts Library and rebuild at the same site.
-Funding was awarded through the Massachusetts Public Library Construction Program (MPLCP), which will finance more than 40 percent of the library’s eligible construction cost.
+In July 2017, the Town of Weymouth secured a $12,085,184 grant from the Massachusetts Board of Library Commissioners (MBLC) for the construction of the New Tufts Library.
+This project will demolish the existing building, now more than 50 years old, and reconstruct the Tufts Library as a modern, 21st-century library on the same site.
+Funding for this grant was awarded through the Massachusetts Public Library Construction Program (MPLCP), which will finance approximately 41 percent of the New Tufts Library's eligible cost.
+The remaining balance has been financed through a $33,061,309 municipal bond, which the MPLCP grant will assist in paying down.

-While most cities and towns plan for at least two years before submitting a MPLCP grant application, Weymouth had less than a year to prepare its project.
-Mayor Hedlund quickly assembled a Library Construction Committee (LCC), initiated development of a library building program, and committed $100,000 to hiring an architectural firm for the grant application's schematic design.
-Weymouth was one of nine communities to receive a MPLCP grant out of 33 library applicants.
-In October 2017, the Weymouth Town Council voted unanimously to authorize borrowing of the local match necessary to accept the Town's MPLCP grant.
+While most cities and towns plan for at least two years before submitting a MPLCP grant application, Weymouth had less than a year to prepare its project for consideration.
+Mayor Hedlund quickly assembled a Library Construction Committee (LCC), initiated development of a library building program, and committed $100,000 to hiring an architectural firm for the building's preliminary design.
+At the announcement of the 2016-2017 grants, Weymouth was one of only nine communities to receive funding out of 33 library applicants.
+In October 2017, the Town Council voted unanimously to accept the grant and authorized borrowing of the $33 million for the total project cost.
+Find the most recent project budget and cost summary report here.

 For questions related to the building project, please email firstname.lastname@example.org.